cosmos/sdk-tutorials/starport-nameservice/tutorial/18-genesis.md

 The AppModule interface includes a number of functions for use in initializing and exporting GenesisState for the chain.
 The `ModuleBasicManager` calls these functions on each module when starting, stopping or exporting the chain.
 Here is a very basic implementation that you can expand upon.

-Go to `x/nameservice/genesis.go` and you will see that a few things are missing.
-We have to fill them in according to the needs of the module.
-Below you will see what is missing:
+Go to `x/nameservice/types/genesis.go` and we will define what the genesis state will be, the default genesis and a way to validate it so we don't run into any errors when we start the chain with preexisting state.

-<<< @/nameservice/x/nameservice/genesis.go
+<<< @/scavenge-nameservice.nameservice/x/nameservice/types/genesis.go

-Next we will define what the genesis state will be, the default genesis and a way to validate it so we don't run into any errors when we start the chain with preexisting state.
+Next we can update our `x/nameservice/genesis.go` file, and modify the functions `InitGenesis` and `ExportGenesis`

-<<< @/nameservice/x/nameservice/types/genesis.go
+<<< @/scavenge-nameservice/nameservice/x/nameservice/genesis.go

 A few notes about the above code: